-To provide information that can be used by the Bureau of Reclamation (Reclamation) to limit the release of Restoration Flows, as necessary, to prevent damages prior to sufficient data becoming available to determine levee performance (seepage and stability), and to prioritize future data collection and analysis activities, landside ground elevations near the base of the levees were determined and compared to computed water-surface elevations over a range of flows.
+At this time, only limited data remain available regarding characteristics and performance criteria (including Factor of Safety) for levees along Reaches 2A and 2B.
+To provide information that can be used by the Bureau of Reclamation (Reclamation) to limit the release of Interim and Restoration flows, as necessary, to prevent damages prior to sufficient data becoming available to determine the Factor of Safety, and to prioritize future data collection and analysis activities, landside ground elevations near the base of the levees were determined and compared to computed water-surface elevations over a range of flows.
 The evaluation was conducted using the HEC-RAS 1-D steady-state hydraulic models developed by Tetra Tech for the San Joaquin River Restoration Program (SJRRP), and was based purely on the comparison of water surface and landside ground elevations independent of levee characteristics.

 The results in Reaches 2A and 2B have been updated to reflect the impact of recent subsidence.
-This memorandum summarizes the methods and results of the updated in-channel capacity analysis for these reaches, and represents an update to Appendix C of the Channel Capacity Report, 2015 Restoration Year (DWR, 2015).
+This memorandum summarizes the methods and results of the updated in-channel capacity analysis for these reaches, and represents an update to Appendix C of the Channel Capacity Report 2015 Restoration Year (DWR, 2015).
 All results herein shall supersede those presented in Appendix C (DWR, 2015).